 Chancellor: The right hand of the Grand Duke and is his replacement in time of need.
 The Chancellor is also the Chairman of the Grand Ducal Cabinet.

-Krzysztof Pukacz (Poland)
+Krzysztof Pukacz (UK)

 Minister of Internal Affairs: when the Chancellor is the right hand of the Grand Duke, this one is the left hand.
 This Minister assist the Grand Duke with the development of Flandrensis on any level.